citp/privacy-policy-historical/w/wh/who/whotv.com.md

-> *The following text is extracted and transformed from the whotv.com privacy policy that was archived on 2012-11-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121105185622id_/http%3A//whotv.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the whotv.com privacy policy that was archived on 2013-05-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130513192935id_/http%3A//whotv.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | WHOTV.com – Des Moines news & weather from WHO Television
+# Privacy Policy | WHOTV.com

 **PRIVACY POLICY**